NikhilBagwe/Learn-CSharp-Dotnet/webAPI/05 - Clean Architecture - 2.md

 - Interface don't have any methods nor access modifiers.
 - Service is responsible for defining the use case.
 Thus we have Interface and a class implementing that interface.

+## Infrastructure Layer :

+- Here we are going to perform the actual operations like talking to the DB, APIs, etc. basically anything external to our Domain.
+- Infrastructure depends on Application so add a refernece to it.
+- For example, we can implement our Repositories here.